steno-aarhus/sdcar/hiring/dif-project/data-manager.md

 Since SDCA was started only a few years ago, its technical and social infrastructure are still being actively developed.
-As a result, all SDCA personnel, including this current job along with the DIF team, have a direct and impactful influence on how the culture and infrastructure is built and developed.
-Aside from working on the DIF, other responsibilities for the data manager, as well as the rest of the team, include contributing to this (explicit and inclusive) culture, for instance by adding to our Common Docs
+As a result, all SDCA personnel, including this current job and the rest of the DIF team, have a direct and impactful influence on how the culture and infrastructure is built and developed.
+Aside from working on the DIF project, other responsibilities for the data manager, as well as the rest of the team, include contributing to this (explicit and inclusive) culture, for instance by adding to our Common Docs